gulcu/StableMatching/README.md

 Woman 1 was previously assigned to Man 0

-Man 3 gets assigned to Woman 1 with her pref-level: 2
+Man 3 is matched with Woman 1 with her pref-level: 2

 Man 0 is now free